matiasraisanen/insecrawl/README.md

 -h, --help          Print this help page

--C, --cameraCount   Prints a list of each country that has cameras available,
+-C, --countryList   Prints a lis containing each country that has cameras
-                    and their respective amount
+                    on insecam, and their respective amounts.

 -d, --details       Prints details for a given camera ID.